-In its first week of operation, the digital initiative of the Quito stage presents three broadcasts of great concerts, from classical Latin American composers to all the vitality of cumbia and rock.
+In its first week of operation, the digital initiative of Quito’s stage presents three broadcasts of great concerts, from classical Latin American composers to all the vitality of cumbia and rock.

-In times of health emergency and in order to continue with its mission of spreading the performing and musical arts in Quito and Ecuador, Fundación Teatro Nacional Sucre will offer a program on social networks of various concerts and works of dance and theater that have been held in the different spaces it manages.
+In times of health emergency and in order to continue with its mission of sharing the performing and musical arts in Quito and Ecuador, Fundación Teatro Nacional Sucre will offer a programme on social networks of various concerts, dance works and theatre that have been held in the different spaces it manages.

-Fundación Teatro Nacional Sucre thus joins a creative initiative that various theaters and cultural centers around the world have adopted in times of crisis, with the aim of encouraging cultural consumption and reaching a wider audience.
+Fundación Teatro Nacional Sucre thus joins a creative initiative that various theatres and cultural centres around the world have adopted in times of crisis, with the aim of encouraging cultural consumption and reaching a wider audience.
 An alternative to enjoy various artistic proposals without leaving home.

 Here is the schedule of concerts and shows:

 Sunday, March 22, 7:00 p.m.
 The Metropolitan Symphonic Band of Quito, under the direction of Luis Alberto Castro, presents the masterful work Atahualpa by the Ecuadorian composer Luis Humberto Salgado.

 Wednesday, March 25, 7:00 p.m.
 The renowned Colombian singer Martha Gómez, together with the Argentine bassist Andrés Rotmistrovsky, offers us a concert with the Latin American songs that marked history.
 From Carlos Gardel to Luis Alberto Spinetta.